ToolJet/ToolJet/docs/docs/copilot.md

 You can join the waitlist here: **https://tooljet.com/copilot**

 :::info
-- Copilot can be used by users who have **permissions to edit** the app with a copilot setup.
+- Copilot can be used by users who have **permissions to edit** the app with the copilot setup.
 :::

 <div style={{textAlign: 'center'}}>